-All communications concerning school business from the board to employees and from employees to the board shall be made through the Superintendent of Schools.
+All communications concerning school business from the board to employees and from employees to the board shall be made through the superintendent of schools.
+Communication between the board and employees regarding school business should be initiated by the board of education or administration.